State Crown of George I: Subsequent use and fate

 George I's state crown was subsequently used at the coronations of George II, for whom the arches were pulled upwards, and George III.
 In 1821, because it was seen as being a "very poor affair", the crown underwent extensive changes, including the replacement of the rhombus-shaped monde with a globe of diamonds.
 Although the crown was present at the coronation of George IV, he was crowned using a new coronation crown made especially for him.
 William IV was the last monarch ever to use the crown.
 For her coronation in 1838, Queen Victoria had a new Imperial State Crown made, using precious stones from George I's state crown.

-Emptied of its jewels and discarded by the royal family, the 1714 crown was loaned to the Museum of London by the Amherst family from 1933 until 1985.
-It was purchased by Asprey in 1987 and later acquired by Jefri Bolkiah, Prince of Brunei, who presented it to the United Kingdom.
-It had been valued at £576,000 in 1995 for the purposes of an application to export the crown to the United States.
+Emptied of its jewels and discarded by the royal family, the crown was loaned to the Museum of London by the Amherst family from 1933 until 1985.
+It was purchased by the jewellers Asprey in 1987.
+Jefri Bolkiah, Prince of Brunei, brother of the Sultan of Brunei, bought Asprey in November 1995 and presented the crown to the United Kingdom, along with the Coronation Crown of George IV, Crown of Queen Adelaide, and the Coronation Bible of George III.
+Earlier that year it had been valued at £576,000 for the purposes of an application to export the crown to the United States.
 The application was withdrawn during a review by the Reviewing Committee on the Export of Works of Art.
-It is part of the Royal Collection and has been on public display in the Martin Tower at the Tower of London since 1996.
+It is now part of the Royal Collection.
+It was on public display in the Martin Tower at the Tower of London from 1996 until 2023, and is now on display in the tower's Jewel House.